ARMmbed/mbed_OS_API_Docs/docs/APIs/tasks/rtos.md

 ## Overview

 The mbed RTOS is a C++ wrapper over the Keil RTX code.
 For more information about Keil RTX, check [the Keil CMSIS-RTOS tutorial](https://www.keil.com/pack/doc/CMSIS/RTX/CMSIS_RTOS_Tutorial.pdf) and [the element14 introduction to Keil RTX](https://www.element14.com/community/docs/DOC-46650/l/arm-keil-rtx-real-time-operating-system-overview).
-These resources can be used as a general introduction to RTOS principles; it is important to be familiar with the concepts behind an RTOS in order to understand this guide.
+You can use these resources as a general introduction to RTOS principles; it is important to be familiar with the concepts behind an RTOS in order to understand this guide.

 The code of the mbed RTOS can be found in the [mbed-os](https://github.com/ARMmbed/mbed-os) repository, in the [rtos/rtos subdirectory](https://github.com/ARMmbed/mbed-os/tree/master/rtos/rtos).
 The Doxygen is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/group__rtos.html).

 ## Thread

-The [``Thread``](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1Thread.html) class allows defining, creating, and controlling thread functions in the system.
+The [``Thread``](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.3/api/classrtos_1_1Thread.html) class allows defining, creating and controlling thread functions in the system.

 A ``Thread`` can be in the following states: